ziwenkk/ziwen.github.io/content/event/2025 science lecture/index.md

   postcode: 230026, China
   country:

-abstract: 'This talk introduces the large-scale structure of the universe as well as the formation and evolution of galaxies.'
+abstract: 'In this talk, I introduced the large-scale structure of the universe as well as the formation and evolution of galaxies.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.